hemantprakash2005/cmir2025/README.md

 - **Language:** Bengali-English (Roman Script, Code-Mixed)
 - **Dataset Source:** Facebook Community Groups (e.g., *Bengali in Delhi*)
 - **Annotation:** Queries, Documents, and Query Relevance Files (QRels)
+- **Main Output:** Evaluation of system performance using IR metrics

 > ⚠️ Retrieval happens at the **document level**.
 A document is considered relevant if it contains an answer to the query.